networkx/nx-guides/content/algorithms/sub_isomorphism/subgraph_iso_img.md

 print("Random graph present in 1EJG", g3.subgraph_is_isomorphic())
 ```

-Also there are some graphlets ans random graphs that are present in all proteins, for example:
+Also there are some graphlets and random graphs that are present in all proteins, for example:

 ```{code-cell} ipython3
 random_graph = nx.erdos_renyi_graph(5, 0.9, seed = 8)